notmyjunie/NMJ709.github.io/content/blog/iemdecommissioning/decommissioning-my-iems.md

 ---
 title: Decommissioning my old IEMs
-description: My beloved pair of IEMs broke and I have since then replaced them with newer, better ones
+description: I bid farewell to my old, handy pair of IEms
 date: 2024-04-11
 tags:
+  - In Ear Machines
+  - Audio
-  - EOL
+  - Broken Devices
   - Consumer Electronics
-  - In-Ear Machines
 ---
 # Story
 I have used my pair of IEMs for 2 years and it has had its ups and downs throughout its lifetime of being used.
 To start off, I bought my _CCA CRA_ in mid 2021 when my old headphones which are the _Razer Kraken X_ broke apart exactly after 1 year of usage because of its lackluster build quality from Razer on cheap products.
 When I bought my IEMs I realized how good the sound quality is when compared to the Razer headphones while also being much cheaper than its counterpart.

-{% image "ccacra.jpg" , "CCA CRA in question", [350] %}
+{% image "./ccacra.jpg" , "CCA CRA in question", [350] %}

 ## Before IEMs
 Precursor to when I bought my IEMs, I used the Razer headphones because I had _ZERO_ knowledge on buying good headsets and also because of it being cheap when compared to other gamer-y headsets from known brands.
 What I didn't know about Razer was their build quality on cheaper products tend to be horrible and I spent a good one year without knowing that.
 I still have the broken headphones hanging on my wall on display, makes a really good decoration on my wall.